Read This First

 Prompt 3: Some suggest that a failure to settle into some established worldview leads to an unstable mind and life.
 Is regularly reassessing or deconstructing from its core beliefs our current web of beliefs a wise practice, or does it indicate I am detrimentally unstable?

-The section turns on Finding a Balance.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Finding a Balance in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 Adaptability